Assignment 2: Clock

 2. Implement and test timer module

 To implement the clock, we'll need to determine the passage of time.
 The RISC-V specification requires a machine counter mtime that tracks a tick count incremented with constant frequency (see documentation in Section 3.1.10 of the Risc-V spec).
 On the Mango Pi, mtime is a 64-bit tick counter that is initialized to zero on reset and is continuously incremented at a rate of 24Mhz (i.e. each tick is 1/24 microsecond).
 This mtime register is not exposed as a memory-mapped address, instead access is provided using a CSR ("Control and Status Registers").
 The CSRs are documented in Section 2 of the Risc-V spec).
 CSRs are accessed using special assembly instructions.
-To read a CRS, the instruction is csrr (CSR read). csrr rd,which will copie the value of CSR which into the destination register rd.
+To read a CSR, the instruction is csrr (CSR read). csrr rd,which will copy the value of CSR which into the destination register rd.
 CSRs can be identified either by name mnemonic or CSR number.
 In this case, either time or 0xC01 refers to the read-only CSR that mirrors the mtime machine register.

 Read the header file timer.h to view the function declarations and documentation for the timer module.
 The module implementation is split over two files: timer.c for the C code and timer_asm.s for assembly code.
 You have only one task for the timer module which is to implement the function timer_get_ticks in timer_asm.s to access the current tick count.
 This function must be implemented in assembly, as CSR can only be accessed using special instructions.